On this page

 Looper for that thread.

 You can read back the data that you have stored in Realm Database.
-The standard data access pattern across MongoDB Realm SDKs is to find, filter, and sort objects, in that order.
-To get the best performance from MongoDB Realm as your app grows and your queries become more complex, design your app's data access patterns around a solid understanding of Realm Database read characteristics.
+The standard data access pattern across Realm SDKs is to find, filter, and sort objects, in that order.
+To get the best performance from Realm as your app grows and your queries become more complex, design your app's data access patterns around a solid understanding of Realm Database read characteristics.

 When you design your app's data access patterns around the following three key characteristics of reads in Realm Database, you can be confident you are reading data as efficiently as possible.